50 Amazing Facts You Haven’t Heard 50 Times Before

 Yes, the Dutch are tall—and the Netherlands houses the second tallest people in the world.
 But the former Yugoslavian country beat them out by one-tenth of a millimeter.

 Fact: More earthquakes have been recorded in Japan than any other country

 The U.S. Geological Survey reports that Japan has more earthquakes than anywhere else on earth.
 China, Indonesia, Iran, and Turkey also have their fair share of the geologic events.
-Find out 13 things about earthquakes you never know.

 Fact: 7 percent of all the people who ever lived are currently alive